Horror logo

 *

-Next to me, my fellow kidnapped victims, also naked, were arranged in a line: a young blonde woman, a middle-aged man, and an older woman.
-Each had been dragged into the woods on a leash with blindfolds over their eyes as I had been.
+Next to me, my fellow kidnapped victims, also naked, were arranged in a lineup: a middle-aged man, a young blonde woman, and a matriarch.
+Each had been dragged into the woods on a leash blindfolded as I had been.
 Each was taking in the scenery as I was.

-I had no idea who they were or why any of us had been included in this depraved gathering, but my intuition led me to assume I would soon discover the aberrant reason.
+I had no idea who they were or why any of us had been included in this depraved gathering, but I soon discovered the aberrant reason.

 "One to see, one to speak, one to listen.
 Forever hungry."